brouberol/blog/content/essential-tools-p3-shell-building-blocks.md

 # The shell's building blocks

-As we have seen in the previous chapters, the shell is a program allowing you to run other programs.
+As we have seen in the <a href="https://blog.balthazar-rouberol.com/discovering-the-terminal">previous chapters</a>, the shell is a program allowing you to run other programs.
 It is an invaluable tool in the life of a software engineer, as it provides you with a simple text-based interface to control your computer and any program you might install or